Darmikon/bac/README.md

     - to compile templates to JST
     - to build all javascript files to single one due to Almond.js

-I included not important dependencies to show how include them to backbone views.
+I included not important dependencies to show how include them into backbone views.
 For example, jquery ui and datepicker may be removed from boilerplate.